• Skip to main content

 Downtown Skyline

-This one day in Toronto itinerary stays mostly in the city centre with its easy-to-navigate streets.
-Most of the stops are within walking distance of each other while the convenient underground walkways and subway system connect everything else.
+This itinerary for one day in Toronto stays mostly in the city centre with its easy-to-navigate streets.
+Most of the stops are within walking distance of each other.
+The convenient underground walkways and subway system connect everything else.

 Ride the elevator to the observation deck in the CN Tower

-The CN Tower is a highlight for any 1-day Toronto itinerary and the most famous landmark in the city.
-It stands 553 metres high, providing a panoramic view of the city’s skyline.
+The CN Tower is a highlight for any 1-day Toronto itinerary and is the most famous landmark in the city.
+The CN Tower stands 553 metres high, providing a panoramic view of the city’s skyline.

 View from CN Tower

-As the most famous site in Toronto, the CN Tower becomes extremely crowded as the day wears on, making it the first place that you should visit.
+As the most famous site in Toronto, the CN Tower becomes extremely crowded as the day wears on.
+It should be the first place that you visit in the morning.

 When you arrive at the tower, ride the elevator up to the main observation deck.
-Technically, you’ll need to ride two elevators.
+(Technically, you’ll ride two elevators.)

 If you’re feeling adventurous, try the Edge Walk.
 It’s a 1.5-metre-wide glass-bottom ledge that wraps around the outside of the main pod.

 If you don’t want to step outside, the main pod includes a restaurant with 360-degree views of Toronto.
-While it’s early for dinner, you could grab a snack before continuing your trip.
+While it’s too early for lunch or dinner, you could grab a snack before continuing your trip.

 You could also wait until you get back to ground level.
 The streets around the CN Tower are home to several fast-food restaurants, including a Tim Horton’s.